 To see the falls, hit the High Falls Trail, which begins at the visitor center and heads up northwest along the Pigeon River.
 This easy, half-mile trail is paved most of the way, with a 700-foot boardwalk in the last section leading up to the main attraction.
 There are three viewing platforms from which you and Fido can admire and take pictures of High Falls, which boasts a drop of 120 feet.

 If you have a few hours to spare, take the longer and more challenging route to Middle Falls as well.
 The Middle Falls Trail, which spans about 2.5 miles one way, starts before the High Falls boardwalk and leads to the highest point in the park, where a 20-foot waterfall awaits daring adventurers.
 Unlike the High Falls Trail, the Middle Falls Trail is steep and rugged, with lots of exposed rocks and roots along the way.
 Views of the falls, river gorge, and Lake Superior are definitely worth the hike, and your curious pup will surely enjoy the wilderness experience that this path provides.

 After checking out the falls, rest your feet and paws at one of the many picnic areas throughout the park.
 Some overlook the Pigeon River and Canada, so enjoy the puptacular scenery as you and your pooch share a picnic.
 Note that Grand Portage is a day use only park, so camping is not available.
-Make sure your furry pal is accompanied and on a 6-foot leash at all times, and don't forget to bring doggie waste bags!
+Make sure your furry pal is accompanied and on a 6-foot leash at all times, and don't forget to bring doggie waste bags and water!